Medicare: Who? What? When? How?

 Beneficiaries receiving coverage through a Part C Medicare Advantage plan have low copays and a yearly limit on out of pocket costs with network providers for low or $0 premium.
 Most cover prescription drugs and additional built-in benefits may include dental, vision, hearing, gym membership, nurse hotline, and non-prescription wellness products.

 Part A covers inpatient visits, rehabilitation in a skilled nursing facility, and hospice care.
-Hospital admissions incur the Part A deductible ($1,364 in the 2019).
-Nursing facility stays beyond 20 days and hospital stays beyond 60 days incur daily copays of $170.50 and $341 respectively.
+Hospital admissions incur the Part A deductible ($1,556 in 2022).
+Nursing facility stays beyond 20 days and hospital stays beyond 60 days incur daily copays of $194 and $389 respectively.
 Home health care prescribed by a medical professional may be covered under Part A or Part B.

 Most beneficiaries qualify for Part A with no premium if they or their spouse paid payroll taxes during at least ten years (40 quarters) of employment.
 No additional tax-deductible contributions can be made to a Health Savings Account (HSA) once enrolled in Part A.